ut-amrl/robofleet/msg2fbs/README.md

 This enables the use of Flatbuffers to serialize and deserialize an arbitrary set of ROS messages in many languages.

+## Updating flatbuffers code

+A `makefile` is provided which automatically generates Flatbuffers code and copies it into each Robofleet component.
+The message types it generates can be edited in the `makefile`.
+Just run `make` to update generated code.

 ## Example usage

 1. `./msg2fbs.py --gen-enums -o schema.fbs amrl_msgs/RobofleetStatus sensor_msgs/NavSatFix`